suixinsuo/olympus-protocol/docs/B2B/OlympusFund.md

 > 1.  \_componentList: Address of the Olympus component list (The deployed component list address can be retrieved by clicking on the link at the end of the doc)
 > 2.  \_initialFundFee: The fee that the owner will receive for managing the fund.
 Must be based on DENOMINATOR, so 1% is 1000
+> 3.  _withdrawFrequency: the frequency that will trigger the auto withdraw process.
-> 3.  value: The initial balance of the fund
+> 4.  value: The initial balance of the fund

 ####  Example code